General Questions about the Class:

 Where is the Class Calendar?

-Your online classroom (in Moodle) is organized into units.
+Your online classroom (in your CMS) is organized into weekly units.
 Click the "Study Unit #" to go to the Class Calendar for that unit's material.

 What are the "Lesson Notes"?